Chinmay2808/music_store_project/README.md

 # music_store_project

+The respository contains

+1. The music store database
+2. A schema picture
-The queries are uploaded is two two different files.
-One contains moderate level of queries another contains a bit advanced.
+3. Two query files:  One contains moderate level of queries another contains a bit advanced.